The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Inclusions:

-The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on day 5 or day 8, depending on which itinerary you’re booked on), and transfers to and from Taupo on the first and last days of the ride.
+The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on the final day), and transfers to and from Taupo on the first and last days of the ride.

 • Exclusions:

-The price does not include international and regional flights, travel insurance (compulsory), accommodation in Taupo the day before and after the ride and alcohol (BYO is welcome).
+The price does not include international and regional flights, travel insurance (compulsory), accommodation in Taupo the night before and after the ride, and alcohol (this can be purchased on-site).

 DEPARTURE DATES & RATES